vipulnaik/diet-exercise-health/profile-information/physical-exercise/exercise-routine.md

 that of the build exercise.
 Their relative timing may depend on the specifics of what's being exercised.

+Functional relevance: generally, the goal of a build exercise is generally to make me more capable of handling specific real-world situations better; this could be a mix of situations that occur regularly and exceptional situations.
+The claim here is that building further beyond a certain level will be helpful to the execution of those real-world tasks.

 ### Maintain (frequency should be between daily and once a week)

 For some exercises, the goal is to maintain a level, without trying to